Main navigation

 A diagram to illustrate the power of sales stories.

-The power of sales stories is well known yet many salespeople make little use of the knowledge.
+The power of sales stories is well known, yet many salespeople make little use of the knowledge.
 This article is about becoming a storyteller to better communicate the benefits and advantages of any product, service, solution, vendor, or cause.

-The main reason that people don't use more stories when setting out to persuade is lack of preparation.
+The main reason that people don't use more stories when setting out to persuade is a lack of preparation.
 Given a framework and some guidelines, anyone should be able to construct and learn effective stories.
 Here is the framework.

 1. A person or organisation is experiencing a difficulty or problem.